Report | 2022

 Below, trucking telematics data from Geotab is used as the foundation to calculate energy needs, load curves, and emissions from early trucking electrification.

-This report was made possible with support by NACFE and Geotab.
-NACFE provided expert review and analysis, and Geotab provided data, review, and analysis.
+This report was made possible with support by NACFE, Geotab, and FedEx.
+NACFE provided expert review and analysis; Geotab provided data, review, and analysis; and FedEx provided the generous philanthropic support to make this work possible.